Cognitive neuroscience: Cognitive revolution

 At the start of the 20th century, attitudes in America were characterized by pragmatism, which led to a preference for behaviorism as the primary approach in psychology.
 J.B.
 Watson was a key figure with his stimulus-response approach.
 By conducting experiments on animals he was aiming to be able to predict and control behavior.
 Behaviorism eventually failed because it could not provide realistic psychology of human action and thought – it focused primarily on stimulus-response associations at the expense of explaining phenomena like thought and imagination.
 This led to what is often termed as the "cognitive revolution".

 Neuron doctrine

 In the early 20th century, Santiago Ramón y Cajal and Camillo Golgi began working on the structure of the neuron.
 Golgi developed a silver staining method that could entirely stain several cells in a particular area, leading him to believe that neurons were directly connected with each other in one cytoplasm.
 Cajal challenged this view after staining areas of the brain that had less myelin and discovering that neurons were discrete cells.
 Cajal also discovered that cells transmit electrical signals down the neuron in one direction only.
 Both Golgi and Cajal were awarded a Nobel Prize in Physiology or Medicine in 1906 for this work on the neuron doctrine.

-Mid-late 20th century

-Several findings in the 20th century continued to advance the field, such as the discovery of ocular dominance columns, recording of single nerve cells in animals, and coordination of eye and head movements.
-Experimental psychology was also significant in the foundation of cognitive neuroscience.
-Some particularly important results were the demonstration that some tasks are accomplished via discrete processing stages, the study of attention, and the notion that behavioural data do not provide enough information by themselves to explain mental processes.
-As a result, some experimental psychologists began to investigate neural bases of behaviour.

-Wilder Penfield created maps of primary sensory and motor areas of the brain by stimulating the cortices of patients during surgery.
-The work of Sperry and Gazzaniga on split brain patients in the 1950s was also instrumental in the progress of the field.
-The term cognitive neuroscience itself was coined by Gazzaniga and cognitive psychologist George Armitage Miller while sharing a taxi in 1976.